andreihava-okta/sample-java-scim-server/README.md

 server that can create, read, update, and deactivate Okta users.

-The "Required SCIM Capabilities" section has the sample code that handles the HTTP requests to this sample application, below we describe the rest of code used in the example.
+The "Required SCIM Capabilities" section has the sample code that handles the HTTP transactions to this sample application, below we describe the rest of code used in the example.

 ## How to run